manish257/Dice-Game-using-React/README.md

 # Dice-Game-using-React

-In public folder, stylesheet was added.
+In public folder, a stylesheet was added in index.html.
+All the remaining codes are in src folder.